ChukwuEmekaAjah/buycoins_python/readme.md

 This function takes a single compulsory parameter which is a dict containing the required arguments needed for retrieving the transfer fee when a `getEstimatedNetworkFee query` is called on the Buycoins API.
 These arguments are: `cryptocurrency` and `amount` as stated in the main API documentation.

 Just like in GraphQL where you specify the fields you want returned, it accepts an optional fields parameter that's a list.
 If a fields list is not provided, it defaults to returning all the data the `getEstimatedNetworkFee query` can return.
-The function raises an exception if an invalid `args` field value is provided or required field in the dict is absent or the `fields` property provided contains an invalid field dict.
+The function raises an exception if an invalid `args` field value is provided or required field in the dict is absent or the `fields` parameter provided contains an invalid field dict.

 It returns the fees in the specified cryptocurrency required to make a transfer possible on the Buycoins platform.